 “We found a monkey that was kept as a pet and then abandoned.
 There are no sanctuaries in Senegal.
 The situation is desperate.”

 This is from an email PASA received from a compassionate person in Dakar, Senegal, who rescued Fatou, a little monkey in urgent need.

 No one knows the conditions Fatou’s owners kept her in – many monkeys in Dakar spend their days tied to the roofs of buses, riding around in smog and traffic and enduring unimaginable stress – or why her owners abandoned her all alone in the middle of the city.

-The Pan African Sanctuary Alliance’s network of 23 member wildlife rescue centers is the largest in Africa.
+PASA’s alliance of 23 wildlife rescue centers is the largest in Africa.
 However, many countries in Africa – such as Senegal – still lack suitable facilities to care for rescued great apes and monkeys, which can make situations like this very difficult.

-Transportation by car and permits to allow Fatou to travel to a new country were arranged.
-She arrived at the Chimpanzee Rehabilitation Project and she’s receiving outstanding care from the experienced staff.
-Little Fatou is fascinated by the natural surroundings and other monkeys.
+Transportation and permits were arranged, and little Fatou is now receiving outstanding care from CRP’s experienced staff.
+She is fascinated by the natural surroundings and other monkeys.

 Fatou’s rescue was only possible because of compassionate people like you.